josehu07/josehu07.github.io/_posts/2021-01-02-linux-kernel-build-debug.md

 This section shows how to debug the Linux kernel via running it over QEMU and attaching QEMU to GDB.

-Before moving forward, install QEMYU & libvirt (and GDB if it does not come along) with:
+Before moving forward, install QEMU & libvirt (and GDB if it does not come along) with:

 ```bash
 sudo apt install qemu qemu-system qemu-kvm libvirt-daemon-system \